xdk2mam/xdk2mam/usb-scdard/README.md

 ```
 npm i
 ```
-Once the installation finishes, open and edit the xdk2mam-usb.js file to add a Full Node (be sure to use one with PoW enabled).
-You browse public Full Nodes at [IOTA Dance](https://iota.dance)
+Once the installation finishes, edit the xdk2mam-usb.js file to add a Full Node (be sure to use one with PoW enabled).
+You can browse public Full Nodes at [IOTA Dance](https://iota.dance)

 ```
 let iota = new IOTA({
   'provider': 'http://you-pow-enabled-node:14265' //(Check https://iota.dance/)
 });
 ```

-You will also need to check that the USB Device vid (idVendor) and pid (idProduct) parameters at **usb.findByIds(vid, pid)** matches your system USB port.
+You will also need to check that the USB Device vid (idVendor) and pid (idProduct) parameters at **usb.findByIds(vid, pid)** match your system USB port being used by the XDK110.

 Default values provided on our code (usb.findByIds(4236, 379)) seem to work for Linux.
 If they don't you can explore your devices buy loggin into the console the results of **usb.getDeviceList()** as follows.

-Unplug the the XDK110 from the USB port, print usb.getDeviceList() on console and check the Devices listed.
+Unplug the XDK110 from the USB port, print usb.getDeviceList() on console and check the Devices listed.
 Plug the XDK110 back and run the usb.getDeviceList() again.
 The USB port in which your XDK110 is connected should now be added to the previous devices list.

 ![USB Device ids](https://xdk2mam.io/assets/images/XDK-USB-DEVICES.jpg)